kanagalakshmi2012/responsedelay/README.md

 * Link:

 **Abstract:**
-This paper investigates the replication time challenges in Viewstamped Replication (VR), a consensus protocol widely used in distributed systems for ensuring consistency and fault tolerance.
-As the number of nodes increases, VR suffers from high replication delays due to its quorum-based communication model.
-These delays negatively impact system throughput and responsiveness, especially in performance-critical or real-time environments.
-To address this, the paper proposes an alternative approach using the ZAB (ZooKeeper Atomic Broadcast) protocol to reduce replication time.
-The solution aims to maintain VR’s reliability while improving scalability and operational efficiency in large distributed systems.
+DNS is essential for translating domain names into IP addresses but faces security challenges like cache poisoning and spoofing.
+DNS Security Extensions (DNSSEC) improve security by adding digital signatures, but this increases query processing time, memory use, and network overhead.
+These performance impacts are significant in distributed systems that require low-latency name resolution.
+Balancing DNSSEC’s security benefits with efficient performance is crucial for high-availability environments.
+This paper explores addressing DNSSEC-related performance issues using an access control mechanism.

 **Key Contributions:**
 * Algorithm Development
-  Designed and optimized Chrony sync time algorithm to achieve high write availability in distributed systems.
+  Designed and optimized access control delay significantly improves DNS resolution performance by drastically reducing delay impacts compared to DNSSEC, especially in distributed cluster environments.
 * Performance Comparison
-  Conducted bench marking between NTP Sync time and Chrony sync time.
+  Conducted bench marking between DNS Security Extensions (DNSSEC) and Access Control Delay Impact.
 * Reserach Leadership
   Led the research and technical implementation , focusing on advancing distributed database through algorithm innovation.